When are the application deadlines for AUC?

 Can I transfer credits to AUC from another medical school?

 Medical courses taken at other recognized medical schools may be considered for transfer credit on an individual basis.
+For questions about transfer eligibility, please contact:

 Does AUC allow Advanced Standing status?